Translation: none; based on the Chinese name for the same creature

 Diet: only bamboo seeds

-APPEARANCE: Hōō are beautiful, peaceful phoenix-like creatures which are honored across East Asia and worshiped as divine spirits.
-They are described as having the beak of a rooster, the jaw of a swallow, the head of a pheasant, the neck of a snake, the back of a tortoise, legs of a crane, and the tail of a peacock.
-They are brilliantly colored with the five colors of the Chinese elements—white, black, red, yellow, and blue – and have five distinctive tail feathers.
+Appearance: Hōō are beautiful, peaceful, phoenix-like creatures honored across East Asia and worshiped as divine spirits.
+They are described as having the beak of a rooster, the jaw of a swallow, the head of a pheasant, the neck of a snake, the back of a tortoise, the legs of a crane, and the tail of a peacock.
+Brilliantly colored with the five colors of the Chinese elements—white, black, red, yellow, and blue—they have five distinctive tail feathers.

-BEHAVIOR: Hōō are creatures of utter peace and they never cause harm to other living things.
+Behavior: Hōō are creatures of utter peace and never cause harm to other living things.
 They eat only bamboo seeds, and nest only in paulownia trees.
 When a hōō flies, it is said that the wind stops, dust settles, and birds and insects grow quiet.
-Because of their purity, they only appear in lands that are blessed with peace, prosperity, and happiness – they flee to the heavens during times of trouble.
-The appearance of a hōō is an extremely good omen, said to signify the beginning of a new era in history.
+Because of their purity, they appear only in lands blessed with peace, prosperity, and happiness.
+They flee to the heavens during times of trouble.
+The appearance of a hōō is an extremely good omen, said to signify the beginning of a new era.

-INTERACTIONS: The hōō is a popular motif in Japanese paintings, crafts, kimonos, and on temples and shrines.
+Interactions: The hōō is a popular motif in Japanese paintings, crafts, kimonos, and as designs on temples and shrines.
 As a symbol, it represents fire, the sun, and the imperial family.
 It also stands for the virtues of duty, propriety, faith, and mercy.
 Its five colors represent the five elements of wood, fire, earth, metal, and water.

 The hōō is one of the most revered and holiest animals in Japan.
-Second only to the kirin in terms of power, it is the most sacred bird of all.
+Second only to the kirin in terms of power, it is the most sacred bird in the Japanese pantheon.